Cascara Tea: Washed Process - El Paraíso, Honduras

 In the washed coffee method, fresh coffee cherries are left to ferment in water for up to 24 hours, where afterward, they pass through a wet mill.
 This milling process removes the pit from the fruit and pulp of the coffee cherry, creating two distinct products: coffee beans and cascara.

 The fruit hulls, or cascara, are then laid out to dry on beds in a greenhouse.
 This pulp is left to dry until it reaches an appropriate moisture content for packaging.
 It is then bagged and stored until export.

-Produced by Nelson Paguaga of Risus Coffee in El Paraiso, Honduras, this cascara is zingy and clean on the palette, with notes of notes of cranberry, star fruit, green grapes, and citrus.
-It’s rich and full bodied, delicious hot or iced, and has only a slightly caffeinated kick when you’re looking for a boost that won’t keep you up past bedtime.
+Produced by Nelson Paguaga of Risus Coffee in El Paraiso, Honduras, this cascara is zingy and clean on the palate, with notes of cranberry, star fruit, green grapes, and citrus.
+It’s rich, full-bodied, and promises an exciting and refreshing alternative to coffee.
+It’s delicious hot or iced and has only a slightly caffeinated kick when you’re looking for a boost that won’t keep you up past bedtime.